albush/WCSATX2016/WCSATX2016.md

 # [fit] Yes,
 # [fit] &

 ^ One of the primary tenants of improv is the concept of “Yes And.”
 For almost all improvisors, this is the first, and possibly only, rule you learn.
+Why is yes & so important in improv and in content creation?
+Because Yes & provides momentum and acceleration.
+Saying yes keeps the scene going; adding the & adds fuel to the scene.
+When we teach improv, we really hammer home the message of "Yes."
+When we write, or more importantly give ourselves excuses not to write - we need to remember to just say yes.
+Saying yes gets us started.
+Saying yes is self-impowering.
+Yes is an affirmation to your voice and to yourself.
+Saying yes stops that imposter syndrome in its tracks.
-As you can tell by the comma, this rule has two parts.
+^ As you can tell by the comma, this rule has two parts.

 ---
 ![fit](sayyes.jpg)

-# [fit] Improve Rule 1A: Say "Yes"
+# [fit] Improv Rule 1A: Say "Yes"

 ^ So why does Rule 1A require that we say "Yes?"
 Because we're not really good at it.